dfolio/dfolio.github.io/_pandoc-df-thesis-template/01_df-markdown.md

 This helps me to use the same convention over the entire document, and a simple change in the macros is propagated to the whole manuscript (this also help to not have to remember how a force symbol have to be typesetted).
 Such simple feature is not available in [Markdown].
-With [Pandoc] if only [LaTeX] output is used the above macros definition can be used, but with lost of the other format outputs...
+With [Pandoc] if only [LaTeX] output is used the above macros' definition can be used, but with lost of the other format outputs...

 Hence, I've heard of [PP]: a generic Preprocessor (with [Pandoc] in mind).
-The idea is then simple: use [PP] to pre-process an "(df)-extended" [Markdown] markup with macros, and then use [Pandoc] to build in the desired dialect.
+The idea is then simple: use [PP] to pre-process a “df)-extended” [Markdown] markup with macros, and then use [Pandoc] to build in the desired dialect.
 To do so, we first have to define a set of [PP] macros, such as:

 ``` tex